-India’s top fitness and wellbeing startup Cure.fit expands to the U.S. – TechCrunch
+India’s top fitness and well-being startup Cure.fit expands to the US – TechCrunch

 Cure.fit, which offers a mix of free and premium services, began testing its services in beta in the U.S. last month.
 Bansal, a serial entrepreneur who also co-founded fashion e-commerce giant Myntra, said the startup’s app — available on iOS and Android — was downloaded more than 12,000 times in the U.S. last month.

-The startup is currently offering its services in the U.S. at no charge but Bansal said it will soon introduce different premium plans for the market.
+The startup is currently offering its services in the U.S. at no charge, but Bansal said it will soon introduce different premium plans for the market.

 Fitness is a big industry in India, and Cult.fit has been able to disrupt traditional franchises such as Gold’s Gym and Snap Fitness with its brand power and capital, said Jayanth Kolla, chief analyst at consultancy group Convergence Catalyst.

 Cure.fit’s various services, including food delivery Eat.fit, introduced and hooked millennials to healthy habits and food, said Kolla.
-Cure.fit is not bringing Eat.fit and any other service that requires physical presence in the market to the U.S. yet.
+Cure.fit is not yet bringing to the U.S. Eat.fit and any other service that requires physical presence in the market.

 Though the U.S. presents a big opportunity to Cure.fit, it would be equally challenging for the Indian startup to gain inroads in the more developed and mature market.

-The U.S. market is jam-packed with small gyms and other fitness-focused studios and scores of heavily-funded startups including Mirror and Peloton and established players such as Nike and Adidas have launched their own gears and subscription services.
+The U.S. market is jam-packed with small gyms and other fitness-focused studios and scores of heavily-funded startups, including Mirror and Peloton, and established players such as Nike and Adidas have launched their own gear and subscription services.

 But Cure.fit, which has raised more than $400 million, is confident that its vast catalog of digital services and proprietary technology are worthwhile for the market.

-For its fitness business Cult.fit, for instance, the startup uses the phone’s camera to evaluate the movement of the participants and gives them an “energy meter” score.
+For its fitness business Cult.fit, for instance, the startup uses a phone’s camera to evaluate the movement of the participants and gives them an “energy meter” score.

 “Our energy meter not only keeps users engaged throughout the entire class, it also gives them a goal to help achieve their desired level of fitness,” said Bansal.